 A comparative study of ethical and economic systems designed to increase decision-making capabilities.
 Emphasizes issues and policy formation in varied business settings.
 Offered as needed.

 BA278 Law and Banking-Principles

 Legal aspects of banking.
 A non-technical presentation of all aspects of the legal system that directly affect banking.
-W
+Offered as needed.

 BA280 Cooperative Work Experience see AUM280.